Tenshin000/Eco3DPrint/README.md

 The node starts in `STATE_OFF` and moves to `STATE_INITIALIZATION` after a button press, triggering a CoAP registration.
 If registration fails, it enters `STATE_OFFLINE` and retries periodically until successful, then transitions to `STATE_ONLINE`.
 In this state, it listens for CoAP transfers and, upon receiving a complete STL file, moves to `STATE_PRINTING`.
 During printing, it performs sensor sampling, MQTT telemetry, and ML inference.
 It returns to `STATE_ONLINE` when printing completes or anomalies abort the process.
 A long button press (*5+ seconds*) from any active state forces a safe disconnect and resets the system to `STATE_OFF`.

-During active prints, the process handles data acquisition by utilizing a 1s timer to sample multi-axis acceleration, tension, and power, buffering these readings into a 5-sample sliding window with 1 common sample between windows.
-For edge AI and inference, the system extracts 35 statistical features (such as mean, standard deviation, and peak-to-peak values) from this window, normalizes the data, and executes the local neural network via the `print_prediction_predict()` function.
+During active prints, the process handles data acquisition by utilizing a 1-second timer to sample multi-axis acceleration, tension, and power, **buffering these readings into a 5-sample sliding window with 1 common sample between windows**.
+For edge AI and inference, the system extracts 35 statistical features (mean, standard deviation, minimun, maximum, and peak-to-peak values) from this window, normalizes the data, and executes the local neural network via the `print_prediction_predict()` function.
 If the model predicts a failure for three consecutive cycles, the node performs autonomous fault handling by instantly aborting the print process and triggering a physical RED LED warning that requires a manual reset.
-Concurrently, valid real-time measurements are fed into a telemetry pipeline, where they are serialized into SenML-compliant JSON strings using standard snprintf functions and continuously published to the backend over MQTT.
+Concurrently, valid real-time measurements are fed into a telemetry pipeline, where they are serialized into SenML-compliant JSON strings using standard `snprintf` functions and continuously published to the backend over MQTT.

 Once printing is complete or interrupted by the ML model, the operator can send the result by pressing the button.
 You can also hold it for 2–4 seconds to modify it.
 A completed print sends a failure, while a blocked print resumes.
 This design gives operators time to clean the printer and provides a simple, intuitive way to report outcomes.